Savory Sweet Potato Pie with Sausage and Oat Crumble

 - Press the rounds into muffin tins.
 Pierce pie crust with a fork on the bottom and sides for venting.

-- Add the three eggs, the maple syrup, sage, ground mustard, and ½ teaspoon of salt to the sweet potatoes and blend with an immersion blender until very light and fluffy.
+- Beat three eggs lightly and add the maple syrup, sage, ground mustard, and ½ teaspoon of salt to the sweet potatoes and blend with an immersion blender until very light and fluffy.

-- Remove sausage from casings and sauté with onions.
+- Sautée onions with a bit of olive oil until translucent (about 5 minutes).
+Remove sausage from casings and sauté with onions until fully cooked.
 Drain grease.

 - In a small food processor, mix oatmeal, pecans some pepper, dry mustard, sugar, and a pinch of salt.